Asur (film): Plot

 Meanwhile, Kigan comes to Aditi and questions her about her deeds.
-Aditi tells that she had done everything for Kigan more than any friend, but Kigan refused her love, he didn't thought of her.
+Aditi tells that she had done everything for Kigan more than any friend, but Kigan refused her love.
 So she decided to go against Kigan.
 But she realised that she had done everything wrong and they can start a new beginning where Kigan, Bodhi and she would live together happily.
 Kigan can build his idol again in the next puja.
 But Kigan was desolated and he says that some things cannot be built again and he belongs to the tribe of Asur where yes means yes and no means no. After that he leaves that place.

 Bodhi's son finds out that in Nevada there is a particular ritual of burning of idols by the artists himself.
 This information strikes Bodhi and he quickly visits Deshbandhu park's puja pandal along with Aditi.
 But by that time Kigan has set the pandal on fire along with himself.
 He promises durga that their story will remain forever though the idol will be destroyed.
-Kigan dies but after some time heavy rain saves the pandal from burning completely and the statue is saved.
+Kigan dies but after some time heavy rain saves the pandal from burning completely and the idol is saved.

-The governor in Kigan's memorial service announces that Kigan's work would be preserved forever and would be a landmark of dedication towards art.
-In the last scene it is seen that Bodhi and Aditi has been reunited and they are watching the statue which is being carried away by a helicopter and Bodhi's son is seen to be playing with Kigan's measuring tape and dreams to be an artist.
+The governor, at Kigan's memorial service, announces that Kigan's work would be preserved forever and would be a landmark of dedication towards art, heritage and symbol of sacrifice for love.
+In the last scene it is seen that Bodhi and Aditi has been reunited and they are watching the statue which is being carried away by a helicopter through Kolkata to some other place and Bodhi's son is seen to be playing with Kigan's measuring tape and dreams to be an artist.
 The story questions that who is actually the Asur (villain)?
 As from one angle Bodhi is correct and has specific reasons for going against his dearest friend Kigan.
 In other angle Kigan is the villain as he had been a failure in understanding real life relationships and had always indulged himself in his arts.